wintpann/mean-dev-linux-setup/README.md

-# MEAN Development Environment Setup For Linux
+# MERN Development Environment Setup For Linux

 > Also includes most commot other not-dev apps